Aga Khan IV

-Shah Karim al-Hussaini (Note: In English-language media and official communications, he is commonly referred to as His Highness "Prince Karim al-Hussaini Aga Khan IV".
+Prince Shah Karim al-Hussaini (Note: In English-language media and official communications, he is commonly referred to as His Highness "Prince Karim al-Hussaini Aga Khan IV".
 The form of "Mawlana Shah Karim al-Hussaini Aga Khan IV" is instead used in biographical and religious contexts to reflect his hereditary title (Shah), lineage (al-Hussaini, denoting descent from Imam Hussain), and dynastic role as the 49th Imam of the Nizari Ismaili Muslims.)
-(Note: شاه كريم الحسيني) (13 December 1936 – 4 February 2025), known simply as Aga Khan IV, (Note: آقاخان چهارم) was the 49th imam of Nizari Isma'ilism from 1957 until his death in 2025.
-He inherited the Nizari imamate and the title of Aga Khan at the age of 20 upon the death of his grandfather, the Aga Khan III.
-During his imamate, he was also known by the religious title Mawlānā Hazar Imam by his Isma'ili followers.
+(Note: شاه كريم الحسيني) (13 December 1936 – 4 February 2025), known simply as Aga Khan IV, (Note: آقاخان چهارم) was the 49th Imam of Nizari Isma'ili Shia Islam from 1957 until his death in 2025.
+He inherited the Nizari imamate and the title of Aga Khan at the age of 20 upon the death of his grandfather, Sultan Muhammad Shah (Aga Khan III).
+During his Imamate, he was also known by the religious title Mawlānā Hazar Imam by his Isma'ili followers.

 Al-Husseini's net worth was estimated at over US$13.3 billion by Vanity Fair in 2013.
 Forbes included al-Husseini in its list of the world's fifteen richest royals, though he held no political sovereignty or territorial authority.
 The designation referred to his hereditary role as Imam of the Nizari Ismailis, not to any formal royal or monarchical status.
-He was the founder and chairman of the Aga Khan Development Network, one of the largest private development networks in the world.
+He was the founder and chairman of the Aga Khan Development Network, a private development network.